Anatomy-XNet: An Anatomy Aware Convolutional Neural Network for Thoracic Disease Classification in Chest X-rays: Training

 \subsection{Datasets}

-\textbf{NIH}: The NIH chest X-ray dataset \cite{8099852} consists of $112,120$ X-rays from $30,805$ unique patients with $14$ diseases.
-We strictly follow the official split of NIH, $70\%$ for training, $10\%$ for validation, and $20\%$ for testing, for conducting experiments and fair comparison with previous works. \textbf{CheXpert}: The CheXpert dataset \cite{irvin2019chexpert} consists of $224,316$ X-rays of $65,240$ patients.
-The official specific validation and test datasets consist of $200$, and $500$ studies respectively and are annotated for five diseases: atelectasis, cardiomegaly, consolidation, edema, and pleural effusion.
-We use the ``U-Ones" strategy from \cite{irvin2019chexpert} for training and evaluating our model on the CheXpert dataset. \textbf{MIMIC-CXR}: The MIMIC-CXR dataset \cite{johnson2019mimiccxrjpg} contains $377,111$ X-rays with $14$ diseases.
+\textbf{NIH}: The NIH chest X-ray dataset \cite{8099852} consists of 112,120 X-rays from 30,805 unique patients with 14 diseases.
+We strictly follow the official split of NIH, 70\% for training, 10\% for validation, and 20\% for testing, for conducting experiments and fair comparison with previous works. \textbf{CheXpert}: The CheXpert dataset \cite{irvin2019chexpert} consists of 224,316 X-rays of 65,240 patients.
+The official specific validation and test datasets consist of 200, and 500 studies respectively. \textbf{MIMIC-CXR}: The MIMIC-CXR dataset \cite{johnson2019mimiccxrjpg} contains 377,111 X-rays with 14 diseases.
 We combine all non-positive labels (negative, not mentioned, and uncertain) into an aggregate negative label \cite{SeyyedKalantari2021CheXclusionFG} for experimenting on this dataset. \textbf{JSRT}: We use the JSRT \cite{Shiraishi2000DevelopmentOA} as annotated dataset to train the segmentation model.
 The segmentation annotations for JSRT, including heart and lung, are obtained from \cite{VANGINNEKEN200619}.